 The costs of a funeral service and burial will be explained to you by the funeral director, and he or she will normally arrange payment of fees to the church.
-Interment of ashes at a later time costs (from Jan 16) £149, plus the gravedigger's fee of £60.
+Interment of ashes at a later time costs £166, plus the gravedigger's fee of £65.

-Permission to put up a memorial stone or to add an inscription to an existing stone ranges from £40 for a small wooden cross to £128 for a full size headstone for a grave.
-The fees usually go up each year – these are prices for 2016.
-You can find out more about Church fees are set nationally and more details can be found here.
+Permission to put up a memorial stone or to add an inscription to an existing stone ranges from £46 - £144, depending on the size and type of marker.
+The fees, which are set nationally usually go up a little each year.
+More details can be found here.

 A PRAYER FOR TIMES OF SORROW